FILMING LOCATIONS

 The performances from Michael Johnston and Inde Navarrette received universal acclaim.
 Johnston carries the film with his face becoming a map of deterioration.
 Navarrette plays Nikki as something increasingly otherworldly.
 Their scenes together become unbearable to watch.

-Where to Stream Obsession?
+Where to stream Obsession?

 Obsession is currently playing in theaters nationwide.
 The film will eventually stream exclusively on Peacock, the streaming service owned by Universal Pictures, which distributes the film through Focus Features.